manuelbieh/react-book/ecosystem/internationalization.md

 # Internationalization

 Apart from **Routing** and **State Management**, **internalization** is the last important topic left to discuss.
-Internalization deals aims to solve the problem of effectively displaying different interfaces to users who speak another language.
+Internalization aims to solve the problem of effectively displaying different interfaces to users who speak another language.
 A German user will be prompted to interact with a German interface whereas an English user will be given an English interface to interact with.

 I do not want to dive deeply into the general topic of **internalization** \(or **i18n** for short\) but rather focus on **internalization** in **React**.
 I assume that you have a very rough understanding of internalization in user interfaces and thus focus on how internalization can be implemented in **React**.

 I have shown you a very simple example on how internalization can be achieved using the **Context API** in the respective chapter for the **Context API**.
-As complexity of our applications grows though, the complexity of issues regarding internalization grow as well.
+As the complexity of our applications grows though, the complexity of issues regarding internalization grow as well.
 Using the plural in different languages or meaningful placeholders suddenly become important parts of the applications we're building.
 In order to be prepared well to deal with such cases, it is recommended to use one of the well-known internalization packages which have been developed to cater specifically to these use cases.

 The **React ecosystem** boasts with a number of options to choose from.
 The most notable options form **Lingui**, **Polyglot**, **i18next** or **react-intl**.
 Facebook has developed its own framework for internationalization called **FBT**.
 In this chapter we will mainly look at `i18next` and its react bindings: `react-i18next`.

-You might wonder why.
-I have worked with both `react-intl` and `react-i18next` extensively in the past and have also evaluated the alternatives I mentioned above.
+You might wonder why we are focusing on `i18next`; I have worked with both `react-intl` and `react-i18next` extensively in the past and have also evaluated the alternatives I mentioned above.
 Through these evaluations and my extensive use of `react-intl` and `react-i18next`, I have found **i18next** to be the best package for a number of reasons.
 It supports a number of different frameworks, libraries and platforms \(apart from **React**\), and offers a very big and active community.
 Moreover, it works seamlessly client-side as well as server-side in Node.js.
 Most of the bigger translation services offer **i18next** as one of their export formats.

 **i18next** was also one of the first packages to implement support and even implement optimizations for React Hooks, without comprising backwards compatibility.
 The API has remained simple and easy to use in that process and still offers the greatest amount of flexibility.
 The package is complete and caters to most use cases a developer could possibly imagine making it a very solid choice for us.